jpvasco/GME_Cpp/README.md

 # GME_Cpp
-This is the C++ implementation of the GME method
+Welcome to the c++ implementation of the GME method

 # 1   Introduction